danielhmills/r-shiny-app-examples/README.md

 Example templates for creating [Shiny](https://shiny.posit.co) Applications with Virtuoso as a data source.

-SQL Query Examples are available in the `sql` Directory
+SQL Query Examples are available in the `sql` directory.

-SPARQL Examples are available in the `sparql`
+SPARQL Examples are available in the `sparql` directory.

 ## Note for SPARQL users: